What is a major?

 Full-time registration is enrolment in 2.00 or more credits.
 Part-time registration is 0.25-1.75 credits.
 Information relating to how full-time versus part-time status affects tuition can be found at Student Financial Services.
 If a student is interested in taking a part-time load for one or more semesters, they can discuss this option with their Program Counsellor.

 Is there some kind of accommodation given if I have three or more midterms or exams in a 24 hour period?

-No. The exam schedule is always posted before the semester starts and midterm schedules are in the course outline.
+No. Students are given their exam schedules prior to the start of the semester and therefore have time to change their courses if they are concerned about the scheduling of the exams.
 It is your responsibility to check when your finals are.
 If you have exams that are scheduled at the same time or overlap in any way, you need to drop and choose another course before the end of the Add Period.
-More information can be found by reading the University of Guelph's policy on final examinations, under the heading Student's Responsibilities.
+More information can be found by reading the University of Guelph's policy on final examinations, under the heading Student's Responsibilities on page 37.

 What is the minimum average I need to stay in the program?

 Many variables determine the answer to this question.
 First, whether your Admission Status is Schedule 1 or Schedule 2.
 Second, your Current Academic Status determines the average which you need to maintain in order to stay enrolled in the B.B.R.M. program.
 Please contact your Program Counsellor if you have questions about your academic status.

 What if I want to transfer into or out of the Bachelor of Bio-Resource Management degree program?